 Training Scenario (Lesson Plan)

 1. Learning module Title:

 2. Hours:

 3. Description:

 4. Teaching problem The teaching problem concerns: (example: the process of fault diagnosis for the system)

-5. Educational approach Drahlam calving
+5. Educational approach Problem solving

-Problem solving

-This method is selected when the objective of the learning process is for learners to develop the ability to understand and investigate an issue or problem in a systematic way.
+Educational approach descr This method is selected wh iption then the objective of the learning process is for learners to develop the vestigate an issue or problem in a systematic way.

-The purpose of this educational scenario is ...
+The purpose of this education

-Upon completion of the module, students will be able to:
+Learning outcomes: Upon completion of the mo 1.
+L 1.
+2. L 2.
+3. L 3 dule, students will be able to:

-- 1. L1.

-- 2. L2.

-- 3. L3...

-- Develops decision-making skills - Takes account of data and information sources - Collaborates with members of his / her group, developing practical and social skills.
+Collaborates with mem Instructor: Identifies the goals of th Assigns roles Provides material and d Coordinates work and information sources abers of his / her group, developing practical and social skills.

-Instructor:

-- Identifies the goals of the module

-- Assigns roles

-- Provides material and data and gives explanations when requested

-- Coordinates work

-- Supports apprentices in work implementation process

-- Evaluates process.
+' 7.
+Activities:

-Phase 1: Understand, set and shape the problem
+ase 1: Understand, set and shape the problem

-The problem to be solved is determined.

-The trainer presents the problem.
-He/ she explains the module objectives and identifies the necessary components (data).
+The problem to be solved is 1 st Activity The trainer presents the precessary components (data 2 nd Activity problem.
+He/ she explains the module objectives and identifies the

-The trainer and learners discuss the problem, clarify questions and decide how to work.
+The trainer and learners disc cuss the problem, clarify questions and decide how to work.